rclone/rclone/docs/content/install.md

 ```

 Instead of executing the `go build` command directly, you can run it via the
+Makefile.
+It changes the version number suffix from "-DEV" to "-beta" and
-Makefile, which also sets version information and copies the resulting rclone
+appends commit details.
+It also copies the resulting rclone executable into
-executable into your GOPATH bin folder (`$(go env GOPATH)/bin`, which
+your GOPATH bin folder (`$(go env GOPATH)/bin`, which corresponds to
-corresponds to `~/go/bin/rclone` by default).
+`~/go/bin/rclone` by default).

 ```
 make